isomerpages/moe-jurongvillesec/_parents-information/Family Matters @ School.md

 | Structure  <br>(Over Zoom) | 3 seminars, 1 hour each | 3 - 4 individual sessions of 45 minutes each | 5 small-group sessions (2 hours per session) and 3 phone consultations |
 | Topics | Seminar 1:  <br>**Raising** **Responsible Teenagers**<br><br>Seminar 2:  <br>**Raising Competent Teenagers**  <br><br>Seminar 3:  <br>**Getting Teenagers Connected** | **Customised to Needs of parents** | **Customised to Needs of parents** |
 |  |  |  |  |

+Kindly complete the online Needs Questionnaire at this link ([https://tinyurl.com/needs-questionnaire](https://tinyurl.com/needs-questionnaire)) **FORM DOES NOT EXIST**, so that you can receive the appropriate level of parenting support from us.
+On top of parenting support, we can also channel you to other relevant community resources to support your family more holistically.

+For enquiries, please contact Lakeside Family Services at [pss@lakeside.org.sg](mailto:pss@lakeside.org.sg)